The-Automation-Warehouse/Van-De-Graaff/README.md

 - 1.5kg of PETG filament
 - some TPU filament for the bottom roller (you can use PETG, and glue some rubber to it)
 - a pair of nylone pantyhoses
 - for the top sphere: you can get pre-made one, but those can be expensive.
-I made mine from two almost round 28cm diameter IKEA BLANDA BLANK bowls taped together with aluminum tape.
+I made mine from two almost round 28cm diameter IKEA BLANDA BLANK bowls taped together with aluminum tape
 - some wire for the brushes
 - a small motor (I used a 6V DC motor running at 12V to get enough torque)
 - a 12V power supply